• Skip to primary navigation

 Forming a spanakopita spiral

-Roll the filo over the filling to form a "sausage" shape
+Roll the pastry over the spinach and feta filling to form a "sausage" shape

-When the first "sausage" is formed, lay in the centre of a 20cm loose bottomed tin to start the spiral shape.
+When the first "sausage" is formed, coil in the centre of a 20cm loose bottomed tin to start the spiral shape.

 Preparing a Spanakopita spiral

-Start to form a spiral in the centre of the tin
+Start to form the spanakopita spiral in the centre of the tin

 Make further "sausages" until all the mixture is used up, continuing to form the spiral until the the outer rim of the tin is reached.
 Lightly brush the top of the tart with olive oil and sprinkle with sesame seeds.